Primum non nocere

 As designers, we are in charge of crafting systems for Users or slaves for Masters.
 In many instances, especially when we are designing for users who crave simplicity and ease-of-use above all else, because they do not have the time or patience to customize.

-People trust us designers to make decisions to improve their lives.
+People trust us designers to make decisions that improve their lives.

 In that, we have power.
 With great power comes great responsibility.
-It is our duty to take this power seriously and not, though negligence, misplaced good intentions, fear, or control-freakiness, abuse our power by overdesigning and making so many decisions for users that their experience is constrained and frustrating.
+It is our duty to take this power seriously, not to abuse it by forcing people to live as we think they should.

-As a designer, I hereby swear to first, do not overdesign.
+I hereby swear to empower people, not exploit them.

-Yeah, that means doing my best to strike the perfect balance between simplicity and function, security and freedom.
+Yeah, that means I’ll work hard to strike the perfect balance between simplicity & function, security & freedom.
 That’s where the art part of design comes in, and that’s why design is fun.
 If we had a designer’s oath, what do you think should be in it?